 First-year law students take a required set of courses listed below, as well as a 1L elective in the spring.
 The list of electives available changes each year.
-In the second and third years, the only required courses are a legal ethics course and a professional skills course.
-In addition, students must take two courses with a substantial writing component.
-Other than that, students are free to choose for themselves.
+Additional degree requirements include the successful completion of a class designated as meeting the professional responsibility requirement, 40 core credit hours in the second and third years, two courses with a substantial writing component, and eight total credits in experiential courses.

 Upper Level Courses